elmahio/documentation/docs/allowing-elmah-io-uptime-agents.md

+---
+title: Allowing elmah.io uptime agents
+description: elmah.io Uptime Monitoring runs in 9 different regions.
+Depending on which regions you enabled, your security settings may need to some tweaks.
+---

 # Allowing elmah.io uptime agents

 elmah.io Uptime Monitoring runs in 9 different regions.
 Depending on which regions you enabled on each uptime check, your network infrastructure/firewall, or security settings, you may need to allow requests from elmah.io uptime agents.